 FxOS restricts the APIs a Web App can access to those exposed by the Web Platform + tiny handful of other proprietary APIs.
 Web apps targeting these FxOS-proprietary capabilities are known as “hosted apps”.

 To allow access to more powerful APIs FxOS relies on a proprietary packaged application format, which bundles a digital signature, and the resources on an application (css, html, js) into a Zip file.
 And, of course, then relies on the Firefox marketplace to do the distribution.
-Packaged apps created by the average developer are called “certified apps”.
-It is “certified” in that Mozilla checks it, and, if it meets a set of criteria, it gets a stamp of approval in the form of a digital signature (a light weight form of DRM).
+Packaged apps created by the average developer are called “privileged apps”.
+It is “privileged” in that Mozilla checks it, and, if it meets a set of criteria, it gets a stamp of approval in the form of a digital signature (a light weight form of DRM).

 Packaged application rely on a manifest being available within a (zip) package – and because of its immediate availability, FxOS can use it as a means to enable fine-grained permissions.
 However, this comes with fairly severe scalability issues – and brings all the issues of traditional software distribution with it: